 Method #2.
 Insert The Emojis Using HTML Character Escapes

 This is the older way to insert emojis, but still a useful way to insert them and possibly a more instructive way to do so.
 Unicode code point values exist for every Unicode value.
 Basically, Unicode code point values are what the creators/maintainers of Unicode use to give every Unicode character a unique representation for computers.
 Nearly every character from nearly every major language has a unique Unicode value.
-The current version of Unicode, Unicode 9.0.0, as of 2016 June 21, there are 128,172 Unicode characters.
 Emojis are also represented by Unicode code point values.
-For example, grinning face’s ?
-Unicode code point value is U+IF600.
+For example, winking face ? has a Unicode code point value of U+1F609.

 To convert the Unicode code point value into an HTML character escape, you will simply do the following: